QCDHUB/database/jets/readme.md

 3. dataset 10092 is a copy of dataset 10099 except

+    - it adds all systematic uncertainties in 10099 in quadrature to give one single overall systematic uncertainty
+    - it treats this one single systematic uncertainty as uncorrelated

+3. dataset 10072 is a copy of dataset 10002 except

     - it adds all systematic uncertainties in 10002 in quadrature to give one single overall systematic uncertainty
     - it treats this one single systematic uncertainty as uncorrelated